-- FPU needs at least two years of data on enrolled students, possibly more in order to have performance to be evaluated.
-At that point there will be adequate data available in order to add FPU to the model. - 26.
-For Percent of Bachelor's Graduates Employed and/or Continuing their Education Further metric, why was a different methodology used than what is in FETPIP's standard reports and why were recent graduates used instead of data on graduates three or more years post-graduation?1 - SUS institutions produce graduates with a national scope, yet FETPIP's reports only include data for alumni who are found within Florida - missing about one-quarter of our bachelor's graduates.
+- 26. For Percent of Bachelor's Graduates Employed and/or Continuing their Education Further metric, why was a different methodology used than what is in FETPIP's standard reports and why were recent graduates used instead of data on graduates three or more years post-graduation?
+1 - SUS institutions produce graduates with a national scope, yet FETPIP's reports only include data for alumni who are found within Florida - missing about one-quarter of our bachelor's graduates.
 To get a more complete picture, Board staff have merged FETPIP's Florida data with the National Student Clearinghouse data to include enrollment outside of Florida. - Board staff worked with FETPIP and the Department of Economic Opportunity (DEO) to add graduates employed out-of-state, graduates in the military, and graduates employed with the federal government.
-Florida has joined the national Wage and Record Information System (WRIS2) data system that provides data on whether graduates are employed across state lines. - In contrast to FETPIP's methodology of only looking at the October-December fiscal quarter for employment data, Board staff recommends that each graduate be given a full year to find employment or re-enroll.
+Florida has joined the national Wage and Record Information System (WRIS2) data system that provides data on whether graduates are employed across state lines. - o In contrast to FETPIP's methodology of only looking at the October-December fiscal quarter for employment data, Board staff recommends that each graduate be given a full year to find employment or re-enroll.
 A year for each graduate provides a better standard than the October-December fiscal quarter because of the variation among universities regarding when degrees are awarded (year-round or only in May).
 In addition, by allowing for a full year, students who are sitting for licensure exams (i.e., CPA exam) will have time to take their post-graduation exams and look for work. - The decision was made to use data from one year out so students (and their parents) will know what their prospects are immediately after graduation.
-Board staff plans to study longer-term (three to five years) employment data and publish the information in the future.
+Board staff plans to study longer-term (three to five years) employment data and publish the information in the future. - 27.
+For Percent of Bachelor's Graduates Employed and/or Continuing their Education Further metric, what is the impact for institutions that have graduates living and working overseas? - Graduates who live and work abroad are not currently included in the data except for a few from New College.
+The small number of NCF graduates makes it necessary to account for every single graduate or their percentages are disproportionately affected. - 28.
+For Median Average Wage of Full-time Employed Baccalaureate Graduates in Florida, One Year After Graduation metric, why was a different methodology used than what is in FETPIP's standard reports? - Median wage, rather than the mean wage used in FETPIP's standard reports was recommended.
+Mean wages are potentially skewed by outliers.
+As an example, the State University System's median wage (of \$33,044) for 2010-11 baccalaureates is lower than the mean wage (of \$35,820) used in FETPIP's reports. - Each graduate should be given a full year to find employment or re-enroll, which is in contrast to FETPIP's methodology of only looking at the October-December fiscal quarter for employment data.
+By allowing for a full year, students who are sitting for licensure exams such as the CPA exam will have time to take their post-graduation exams and look for work.